raven-os/nest-server/API.md

 # API

-This file gives details for all the publicly available routes that form the Nest-Server API.
+This file gives details about all the publicly available routes that form the Nest-Server API.

 ## `GET /api/`